Can you Learn to Belly Dance at Home?

 Do like so many schools are doing now: do it online, at home, with a variety of resources and platforms.

 Today, more than ever before, we can learn belly dance and become highly skilled without ever leaving home.
-There are free YouTube videos, instructional DVDs, articles on websites, how-to books that we can order, and online courses.
+There are free YouTube videos, instructional DVDs, articles on websites, how-to books that we can order, and online courses (shameless self-promo—here's our Introduction to Belly Dance course.
 And we already have mirrors to see ourselves and speakers to play music to dance to.
 And phones to record ourselves and see how we're doing.

 Here are some pros and cons of each resource/platform for learning to belly dance at home.